2sic/2sxc/ToSIC_SexyContent/Docs-Generator/specs/lookup/placeholder-tokens.md

 uid: Specs.DataSources.ConfigurationTokens
 ---

-# Concept: Tokens
+# Placeholder Tokens

 Often you need a text-based code which should be replaced at runtime with a real value from elsewhere.
 In DNN / 2sxc this is called a **token**, and they usually look like `[Source:Property]`.
 At runtime, this will then show a value like `27`.

+> [!NOTE]
-_Note: this article applies to tokens as they are handled server-side.
-There is a special token-like syntax in JavaScript, which is not discussed here._
+> this article applies to tokens as they are handled server-side.
+There is a special token-like syntax in JavaScript, which is not discussed here.

 ## Token Basics
 A token is a piece of text that looks like `[Source:Property]`, which will be replaced by an engine so that it will then be a value.
 For example, `[QueryString:Page]` is replaced with `2` if the current url has `?page=2` in it.
 You can research more about tokens [in older docs here](https://2sxc.org/en/Learn/Token-Templates-and-Views) and in the [full list of standard tokens](https://2sxc.org/dnn-app-demos/en/Apps/Tutorial-Tokens), it's a standard DNN concept.